fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 items and use tab to navigate to a different textField, you will notice that each textField keeps the cursor position it had before losing focus, even after their position in the list changed (of course, this is the expected behavior).
-Just for fun, try removing the `key` from that function: you will see that the textField did not _move_ to the correct position, as the incorrect cursor position indicates.
+Just for fun, try removing the `nodeKey` from that function: you will see that the textField did not _move_ to the correct position, as the incorrect cursor position indicates.